intel/ipex-llm/docs/mddocs/Quickstart/llamacpp_portable_zip_gpu_quickstart.md

 Here we provide a simple example to show how to run a community GGUF model with IPEX-LLM.

 #### Model Download
-Before running, you should download or copy community GGUF model to your current directory.
+Before running, you should download or copy community GGUF model to your local directory.
 For instance,  `DeepSeek-R1-Distill-Qwen-7B-Q4_K_M.gguf` of [bartowski/DeepSeek-R1-Distill-Qwen-7B-GGUF](https://huggingface.co/bartowski/DeepSeek-R1-Distill-Qwen-7B-GGUF/blob/main/DeepSeek-R1-Distill-Qwen-7B-Q4_K_M.gguf).

 #### Run GGUF model
 Please change `path\to\DeepSeek-R1-Distill-Qwen-7B-Q4_K_M.gguf` to your model path before your run below command.